-The state of a calorically-perfect gas is represented by a relatively simple model.
-If, without increasing entropy, the gas is accelerated to some speed, its thermodynamic energy is exchanged for kinetic energy.
+The state of a calorically-perfect gas is represented by a simple model.
+If the gas is accelerated to some speed without increasing its entropy, its thermodynamic energy is exchanged for kinetic energy.
 It is customary to characterize the state of such a moving gas in terms of its reservoir (aka stagnation, aka total) state.

 Mach number and static state

-Specify the static state with any two state variables, such as temperature and pressure:
+- Specify the static state with any two state variables, such as temperature T = 300 ⏎ and pressure P = 1E5 ⏎.

-Key results are the total state (Total «enter») and the static state (Static «enter»).
+Key results are the total state Total ⏎ and the static state Static ⏎.